Biology of the Vertebrates Study Questions F2012

-2. Which major taxonomic group of vertebrates is the most speciose?
-The least?
-What might account for these differences in numbers of species?
+4. What might account for the differences in numbers of species among vertebrate groups?
 Roughly what fraction of animals do vertebrates comprise?

-1. Describe three major evolutionary trends in the vertebrate body plan.
+1. Describe three major innovations in the vertebrate history reviewed in today's lecture.

-3. What are ‘homologous’ bones?
+2. What are ‘homologous’ structures?
 Provide an example.

-4. What is bone comprised of, and how does it differ from cartilage?
-Provide an example of an animal, or group of animals that lack true bone.br>
+3. What is bone comprised of, and how does it differ from cartilage?
+Provide an example of an animal, or group of animals that lack true bone.

 4. Describe the two major components of the vertebrate skeletal system.
 What features does each part contain?

-5. Describe the three major embryological regions of the skull, and what each gives rise to.
+5. Describe the three basic elements of the skull.
 What were each of these regions initially derived from?

 6. How does the tetrapod vertebral column differ from the ancestral condition, both in its morphology and capacity for movement?